With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MorePrinceton House Behavioral Health Princeton is a mental health clinic in Princeton, New Jersey, located at 1000 Herrontown Road, 8540.
 Princeton House Behavioral Health Princeton offers partial hospitalization/day treatment.
-Princeton House Behavioral Health Princeton provides dialectical behavior therapy, psychotropic medication and group therapy to seniors 65 or older, young adults and adults.
-Princeton House Behavioral Health Princeton also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Princeton House Behavioral Health Princeton provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, children / adolescents and seniors 65 or older.
+Princeton House Behavioral Health Princeton also supports transitional age young adults, seniors or older adults and children/adolescents with serious emotional disturbance.
 Some other services provided by Princeton House Behavioral Health Princeton include family psychoeducation.

-Learn MorePrinceton House Behavioral Health Partial Hospitalization Program is a mental health facility in Princeton, NJ, located at 741 Mount Lucas Road, in the 8540 zip code.
+Learn MorePrinceton House Behavioral Health Partial Hospitalization Program is a mental health clinic in Princeton, NJ, located at 741 Mount Lucas Road, 8540 zip code area.
 Princeton House Behavioral Health Partial Hospitalization Program provides partial hospitalization/day treatment.
-Princeton House Behavioral Health Partial Hospitalization Program provides trauma therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-Princeton House Behavioral Health Partial Hospitalization Program also supports transitional age young adults, seniors or older adults and people requiring dual diagnosis treatment.
-Some other services available at Princeton House Behavioral Health Partial Hospitalization Program include family psychoeducation.
+Princeton House Behavioral Health Partial Hospitalization Program offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and trauma therapy to seniors 65 or older, young adults and adults.
+Princeton House Behavioral Health Partial Hospitalization Program also supports people with serious mental illness, transitional age young adults and people with trauma.
+Additional services offered at Princeton House Behavioral Health Partial Hospitalization Program include family psychoeducation.

 Learn MoreLifeback Addictions And Behavioral Health is a mental health treatment clinic in Lawrence Township, New Jersey, located at 4 Princess Road, Suite 206, in the 8648 zip code.
 Lifeback Addictions And Behavioral Health provides outpatient treatment and telemedicine/telehealth.
-Lifeback Addictions And Behavioral Health provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and trauma therapy to young adults, children / adolescents and seniors 65 or older.
+Lifeback Addictions And Behavioral Health provides trauma therapy, individual psychotherapy and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
 Lifeback Addictions And Behavioral Health also supports people requiring dual diagnosis treatment.
-Additional services provided by Lifeback Addictions And Behavioral Health consist of family psychoeducation, court-ordered outpatient treatment and suicide prevention services.
+Additional services provided by Lifeback Addictions And Behavioral Health consist of court-ordered outpatient treatment, diet and exercise counseling and family psychoeducation.

 Learn MoreRutgers/ubhc is a mental health facility in Monmouth Junction, NJ, located at 4326 Route 1 North, 8852 zip code area.
 Rutgers/ubhc provides partial hospitalization/day treatment and outpatient treatment.
-Rutgers/ubhc provides integrated dual diagnosis disorder treatment, trauma therapy and couples/family therapy to young adults, adults and seniors 65 or older.
-Rutgers/ubhc also supports people with PTSD, people with serious mental illness and people with trauma.
-Additional services offered by Rutgers/ubhc consist of court-ordered outpatient treatment, illness management and recovery and case management.
+Rutgers/ubhc provides individual psychotherapy, psychotropic medication and trauma therapy to adults, children / adolescents and seniors 65 or older.
+Rutgers/ubhc also supports people requiring dual diagnosis treatment, people with trauma and people with PTSD.
+Additional services offered by Rutgers/ubhc consist of psychosocial rehabilitation services, illness management and recovery and court-ordered outpatient treatment.

 Learn MoreVa Nj Healthcare System Hamilton Outpatient Clinic is a mental health treatment center in Trenton, New Jersey, located at 3635 Quakerbridge Road, University Office Plaza 1, part of the 8619 zip code.
 Va Nj Healthcare System Hamilton Outpatient Clinic provides outpatient treatment and telemedicine/telehealth.
-Va Nj Healthcare System Hamilton Outpatient Clinic also offers individual psychotherapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
-Va Nj Healthcare System Hamilton Outpatient Clinic supports people with serious mental illness, patients with eating disorders and people with PTSD.
-Va Nj Healthcare System Hamilton Outpatient Clinic also provides suicide prevention services, diet and exercise counseling and integrated primary care services.
+Va Nj Healthcare System Hamilton Outpatient Clinic also offers integrated dual diagnosis disorder treatment, individual psychotherapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Va Nj Healthcare System Hamilton Outpatient Clinic supports patients with eating disorders, people with serious mental illness and people with PTSD.
+Va Nj Healthcare System Hamilton Outpatient Clinic also provides diet and exercise counseling, suicide prevention services and integrated primary care services.

 Learn MoreChildrens Specialized Hospital is a mental health clinic in Trenton, NJ, located at 3575 Quakerbridge Road, in the 8619 zip code.
 Childrens Specialized Hospital provides outpatient treatment.
-Childrens Specialized Hospital offers behavior modification, individual psychotherapy and couples/family therapy to children / adolescents and young adults.
+Childrens Specialized Hospital offers individual psychotherapy, behavior modification and psychotropic medication to young adults and children / adolescents.
 Childrens Specialized Hospital also supports transitional age young adults.
-More services at Childrens Specialized Hospital include chronic disease/illness management, family psychoeducation and integrated primary care services.
+More services at Childrens Specialized Hospital include family psychoeducation, chronic disease/illness management and integrated primary care services.

 Learn MoreCapital Health Regional Medical Center Behavioral Health is a mental health center in Trenton, New Jersey, located at 750 Brunswick Avenue, 8638 zip code.
-Capital Health Regional Medical Center Behavioral Health provides hospital inpatient treatment and outpatient treatment.
-Capital Health Regional Medical Center Behavioral Health offers integrated dual diagnosis disorder treatment, individual psychotherapy and group therapy to adults, children / adolescents and seniors 65 or older.
-Capital Health Regional Medical Center Behavioral Health also supports people with trauma, people with PTSD and people with serious mental illness.
-More services available at Capital Health Regional Medical Center Behavioral Health include education services, family psychoeducation and suicide prevention services.
+Capital Health Regional Medical Center Behavioral Health provides outpatient treatment and hospital inpatient treatment.
+Capital Health Regional Medical Center Behavioral Health offers group therapy, trauma therapy and activity therapy to children / adolescents, adults and seniors 65 or older.
+Capital Health Regional Medical Center Behavioral Health also supports people requiring dual diagnosis treatment, people with serious mental illness and people with PTSD.
+More services available at Capital Health Regional Medical Center Behavioral Health include education services, suicide prevention services and family psychoeducation.

 Learn MoreHackensack Meridian Health Carrier Clinic is a mental health treatment center in Belle Mead, NJ, located at 252 County Road Route 601, 8502 zip code area.
-Hackensack Meridian Health Carrier Clinic provides outpatient treatment, residential treatment and telemedicine/telehealth.
-Hackensack Meridian Health Carrier Clinic offers activity therapy, cognitive behavioral therapy and psychotropic medication to young adults, adults and children / adolescents.
-Hackensack Meridian Health Carrier Clinic also supports seniors or older adults, people with Alzheimer's or dementia and transitional age young adults.
-Additional services at Hackensack Meridian Health Carrier Clinic consist of education services, family psychoeducation and diet and exercise counseling.
+Hackensack Meridian Health Carrier Clinic provides residential treatment, hospital inpatient treatment and telemedicine/telehealth.
+Hackensack Meridian Health Carrier Clinic offers integrated dual diagnosis disorder treatment, trauma therapy and group therapy to adults, children / adolescents and young adults.
+Hackensack Meridian Health Carrier Clinic also supports people requiring dual diagnosis treatment, seniors or older adults and children/adolescents with serious emotional disturbance.
+Additional services at Hackensack Meridian Health Carrier Clinic consist of suicide prevention services, case management and family psychoeducation.

-Learn MoreCatholic Charities/diocese Of Trenton Pact Program is a mental health clinic in Trenton, New Jersey, located at 47 North Clinton Avenue, 8609.
-Catholic Charities/diocese Of Trenton Pact Program offers outpatient treatment.
-Catholic Charities/diocese Of Trenton Pact Program provides trauma therapy, group therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-Catholic Charities/diocese Of Trenton Pact Program also supports people with trauma, seniors or older adults and people requiring dual diagnosis treatment.
-Some other services provided by Catholic Charities/diocese Of Trenton Pact Program include illness management and recovery, case management and assertive community treatment.
+Learn MoreCatholic Charities/diocese Of Trenton Partners In Recovery is a mental health clinic in Trenton, New Jersey, located at 10 Southard Street, 8609.
+Catholic Charities/diocese Of Trenton Partners In Recovery offers partial hospitalization/day treatment.
+Catholic Charities/diocese Of Trenton Partners In Recovery provides dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to adults.
+Catholic Charities/diocese Of Trenton Partners In Recovery also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services provided by Catholic Charities/diocese Of Trenton Partners In Recovery include integrated primary care services, illness management and recovery and family psychoeducation.

-Learn MoreCatholic Charities/diocese Of Trenton Partners In Recovery is a mental health facility in Trenton, NJ, located at 10 Southard Street, in the 8609 zip code.
-Catholic Charities/diocese Of Trenton Partners In Recovery provides partial hospitalization/day treatment.
-Catholic Charities/diocese Of Trenton Partners In Recovery provides group therapy, individual psychotherapy and psychotropic medication to adults.
-Catholic Charities/diocese Of Trenton Partners In Recovery also supports people with serious mental illness, people requiring dual diagnosis treatment and people with PTSD.
-Some other services available at Catholic Charities/diocese Of Trenton Partners In Recovery include integrated primary care services, mentoring/peer support/consumer-run services and illness management and recovery.
+Learn MoreCatholic Charities/diocese Of Trenton Pact Program is a mental health facility in Trenton, NJ, located at 47 North Clinton Avenue, in the 8609 zip code.
+Catholic Charities/diocese Of Trenton Pact Program provides outpatient treatment.
+Catholic Charities/diocese Of Trenton Pact Program provides activity therapy, behavior modification and group therapy to adults, seniors 65 or older and young adults.
+Catholic Charities/diocese Of Trenton Pact Program also supports people with PTSD, people requiring dual diagnosis treatment and seniors or older adults.
+Some other services available at Catholic Charities/diocese Of Trenton Pact Program include intensive case management, chronic disease/illness management and court-ordered outpatient treatment.

 Learn MoreCatholic Charities/diocese Of Trenton Guidance Clinic is one of mental health facilities in Trenton, New Jersey, located at 39 North Clinton Avenue, 8609 zip code.
 Catholic Charities/diocese Of Trenton Guidance Clinic provides outpatient treatment.
-Catholic Charities/diocese Of Trenton Guidance Clinic provides cognitive behavioral therapy, group therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
-Catholic Charities/diocese Of Trenton Guidance Clinic also supports veterans, people with serious mental illness and LGBT.
+Catholic Charities/diocese Of Trenton Guidance Clinic provides psychotropic medication, behavior modification and individual psychotherapy to adults, young adults and seniors 65 or older.
+Catholic Charities/diocese Of Trenton Guidance Clinic also supports people requiring dual diagnosis treatment, LGBT and military families.
 Additional services provided at Catholic Charities/diocese Of Trenton Guidance Clinic include family psychoeducation and integrated primary care services.

 Learn MorePrinceton House Behavioral Health Hamilton is a mental health clinic in Trenton, NJ, located at 300 Clocktower Drive, Suite 101, 8690 zip code area.
 Princeton House Behavioral Health Hamilton provides partial hospitalization/day treatment.
-Princeton House Behavioral Health Hamilton offers dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to adults, young adults and seniors 65 or older.
-Princeton House Behavioral Health Hamilton also supports people requiring dual diagnosis treatment, people with PTSD and seniors or older adults.
+Princeton House Behavioral Health Hamilton offers psychotropic medication, trauma therapy and dialectical behavior therapy to children / adolescents, seniors 65 or older and adults.
+Princeton House Behavioral Health Hamilton also supports people with PTSD, people requiring dual diagnosis treatment and transitional age young adults.
 Additional services offered at Princeton House Behavioral Health Hamilton include family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.